-- (i) Rupee denominated bonds ("masala bond") issued to HeidelbergCement AG, with a total outstanding balance of INR 25,000 lakhs at the begining of the year.
-The interest is payable semi-annually at the rate of 8.70% per annum.
-The Company has repaid final installment of INR 25,000 Lakhs on due date of 16 January 2022. - (ii) The Company has taken long term loan of INR 15,000 Lakhs which is repayable to Heidelberg Cement India Limited after expiry of 2 years from the date of loan and carries an interest at 275 basic points (bps) over and above the prevailing yield rate on government securities of three years on the date of disbursement of loan.
-The rate of interest so determined will remain fixed for 2 years and will be payable at quarterly intervals. - (iii) The Company has availed unsecured overdraft facilities from Bank, repayable on demand to meet short term working capital requirement. - (iv) To promote the industries in backward area (i.e. at Yerraguntla, Andhra Pradesh), Government of Andhra Pradesh, announced an interest free sales tax loan facility.
+- (i) The Company during the FY 2020-21 has taken long term loan of INR 15,000 Lakhs which is repayable to Heidelberg Cement India Limited after expiry of 2 years from the date of loan and carries an interest at 275 basic points (bps) over and above the prevailing yield rate on government securities of three years on the date of disbursement of loan.
+The rate of interest so determined will remain fixed for 2 years and will be payable at quarterly intervals.
+During the current year, the Company has repaid these loans on the respective due dates. - (ii) The Company has availed unsecured short term loan from Banks to meet working capital requirement at the interest rate in the range of 7.90% to 8.10%. - (iii) The Company has availed unsecured overdraft facilities from Bank, repayable on demand to meet short term working capital requirement. - (iv) To promote the industries in backward area (i.e. at Yerraguntla, Andhra Pradesh), Government of Andhra Pradesh, announced an interest free sales tax loan facility.
 To avail the facility, the Company has entered into an agreement with the Government of Andhra Pradesh for deferring payment of sales tax collected during the period February 15, 1999, to February 14, 2013 (fourteen (14) years).
 The deferred amount will be repaid by the year ended March 31, 2027.
-The amount repayable within a period of one year from the reporting date, i.e. INR 1,980.77 Lakhs (March 31, 2021: INR 1,613.37 Lakhs) is included in current maturities of long-term borrowings.
+The amount repayable within a period of one year from the reporting date, i.e. INR 1,286.67 Lakhs (March 31, 2022: INR 1,980.77 Lakhs) is included in current maturities of long-term borrowings.
 It is secured by way of movable and immovable properties of the Company.